rjvim/blog-tailwind-markdoc/src/pages/blog/git-workflow-for-software-versioning.md

 ## Developing a Hotfix

 You found a bug - where did it happen?
 It might be in UAT or Production - That's the reason this topic was kept out.
-Because, the step where we mentioned "stabilize the release" - if we keep finding bugs, we will keep merging code to the release branch just with PRs, we won't increment it every time.
+Because, the step where we mentioned "stabilize the release" - if we keep finding bugs, we will keep merging code to the release branch just with PRs, we won't increment version every time.

 ### Step 1: Create a hotfix branch